scaldi/scaldi-website/learn.md

 val db = inject [Database] (identified by 'remote and by default new Riak)
 {% endhighlight %}

-{% include ext.html type="info" title="Use Defaults With Caution" %}
+{% include ext.html type="info" title="Use defaults with caution" %}
 Event though default values can be useful in some circumstances, I would recommend you to avoid them in most cases.
 Scaldi provides a lot of tools to help you in this respect.
 For example you can extract all of your defaults in one/several modules and then compose them with the rest of the application modules.
 By doing this you